Columbia River High School

-Columbia River High School is a public high school in Vancouver, Washington, United States.
+Columbia River High School (CRHS) is a public high school in Vancouver, Washington, United States.
 It is part of the Vancouver Public Schools system and opened in 1962.
 Columbia River has over 1,200 students.
 Columbia River is a magnet school in the VSD for the International Baccalaureate Program.

 Demographics

-As of 1 October 2006, 1317 students attend Columbia River High School.
-Of all students enrolled, 1183, or 85 percent identify themselves as White; 80, or 6 percent identify themselves as Asian; 56, or 4 percent identify themselves as Hispanic; 31, or 2 percent identify themselves as Black; and 15, or 1 percent identify themselves as American Indian.
+As of 1 October 2006, 1,317 students attend Columbia River High School.
+Of all students enrolled, 1,183, or 85% identify themselves as White; 80 or 6% identify themselves as Asian; 56 or 4% identify themselves as Hispanic; 31 or 2% identify themselves as Black; and 15 or 1% identify themselves as American Indian.

 Among all grade levels, 16 percent of students are eligible for federally subsidized lunch.
-One student is enrolled in the English Language Learning program and 132, or 9 percent of all students receive Special Education.
-English is the primary language spoken at home for 95 percent of students.
-It is followed by Spanish, Vietnamese, and Russian, which are each spoken by 1 percent of the student body.
-Of all students, 35 percent are enrolled on boundary exceptions.
+One student is enrolled in the English Language Learning program and 132, or 9% of all students receive Special Education.
+English is the primary language spoken at home for 95% of students, followed by Spanish, Vietnamese, Russian and Ukrainian which are each spoken by 1% of the student body.
+Of all students, 35% are enrolled on boundary exceptions.

 Compared to the Vancouver School District high school populace as a whole, Columbia River students are more white, more likely to speak English at home and less likely to be eligible for subsidized lunches.